 - Hardened, patched OS with frequent security updates.

-- External monitoring and audits by highly respected security firms (like Lift Security)
+- External monitoring and audits by highly respected security firms.

-We host our servers in one of the most impressive data centers in the country.
-A DuPont Fabros facility, it is Type 2 SSAE 16 SOC 1 accredited and includes keycard protocols, biometric scanning protocols and round-the-clock surveillance.
+A DuPont Fabros facility, the ServerCenter data center is SOC 2 Type 2 accredited and includes keycard protocols, biometric scanning protocols and round-the-clock surveillance.
 Our environment is colocated, meaning we have full control of the physical environment and only our policies affect the access and use of the hardware, network and software.
+We provide multiple levels of backups and redundancy to ensure uptime and peace of mind.
+Data transferred from our customers to our servers is encrypted via SSL that is configured to meet or exceed all industry standards.
+Cold data at rest is encrypted with 2048-bit RSA.

-To learn more about the data center, read all about it on ServerCentral's website.
+To learn more about Server Central, read all about it on ServerCentral's website.

 All access to the Postmark interface is secured over SSL (HTTPS), ensuring the information is encrypted.
+Our SSL configurations are regularly and automatically scanned to ensure we can quickly remediate any vulnerabilities discovered, such as Heartbleed.
 Additionally, we provide both TLS and HTTPS connections to the Postmark SMTP and API services, ensuring emails sent to the service are encrypted.
 Account passwords are encrypted in the Postmark database, preventing even our own staff from viewing them.
 We offer a method to recycle API keys at anytime in the Postmark interface.

 Redundancy and backups